-1 I would expect at some level it was an unconscious 2 It meant more work for people, and we have concern.
-I don't think anybody was consciously 3 seen that.
-4 obstructive, but I do think it did require a lot of 5 effort to be able to speak up.

-That works back to the human nature of how to inform 6 180 Q. 7 Governance as well, to factor in people's response when 8 they are under pressure.
-I suppose that's a difficult concept to try to feed into any Governance process?
-9 We're very dependant on openness and candour.
-Again.
-10 Α. 12.30 11 I think if people are tired and they're beleaguered 12 with workloads and everything else, I think that's 13 quite hard for people to, you know, probably give as 14 much thought to at times as they probably needed to.
-I know we we will come on to a lot of the improvements 15 181 Q. 12:30 16 that have been made around governance, but would 17 you agree that it is difficult to develop systems that 18 are only as good as the information that is put into 19 them, and is responsive to that information?
-They 20 would seem to be the two main triggers in any of the 12:30 governance processes, certainly, that the Inquiry have 21 22 It is the quality of the information it looked at.
-23 receives, and also whether that triggers the 24 appropriate reaction or not defines the effectiveness of that process?
-25 12.31 there's a suite of information that you would normally 1 2 use if you had concerns about a doctor you would run down through.
-Those were used, and it still wasn't 3 I think, you know, that has made 4 throwing this up.
-5 me wonder.
-Again, I think it has influenced how 12:31 we have developed Governance processes in the 6 7 Southern Trust and thought about how we feed in 8 revalidation, and everything else.
-If you have a doctor who is particularly hard to manage, or any 9 healthcare professional particularly hard to manage, 10 12.31 11 almost reminding yourselves to constantly take a step back and think about it from a different angle rather 12 13 than doing what we normally do.
-I think that was one of my learnings out of this as well.
-14

-26 Α. I think that's right.
-I think there's something about 27 the breadth and depth of the information and about it But there's also what information is 28 being robust. actually useful in unusual circumstances.
-29 I think
+I would expect at some level it was an unconscious 1 2 It meant more work for people, and we have concern.
+3 I don't think anybody was consciously seen that. obstructive, but I do think it did require a lot of 4 5 effort to be able to speak up.
+12:29 That works back to the human nature of how to inform 6 180 Q. 7 Governance as well, to factor in people's response when 8 they are under pressure.
+I suppose that's a difficult 9 concept to try to feed into any Governance process?
+We're very dependant on openness and candour.
+Again, 10 Α. 12.30 11 I think if people are tired and they're beleaguered 12 with workloads and everything else, I think that's quite hard for people to, you know, probably give as 13 much thought to at times as they probably needed to.
+14 I know we we will come on to a lot of the improvements 15 181 Q. 12:30 16 that have been made around governance, but would you agree that it is difficult to develop systems that 17 18 are only as good as the information that is put into 19 them, and is responsive to that information?
+They 20 would seem to be the two main triggers in any of the 12:30 governance processes, certainly, that the Inquiry have 21 22 looked at.
+It is the quality of the information it receives, and also whether that triggers the 23 24 appropriate reaction or not defines the effectiveness of that process?
+25 12.31 I think that's right.
+I think there's something about 26 Α. 27 the breadth and depth of the information and about it But there's also what information is 28 being robust.

+actually useful in unusual circumstances.